An

 is a

-common situation for many pet owners at the veterinary
+common situation for many pet owners when the pet is at the veterinary

-Just below and in front of its right armpit, embedded under
+"Look at just below and in front of its right armpit,"

-the skin was a 4 mm-long wooden splinter.
+the skin is a 4 mm-long wooden splinter.
 This condition is

 diagnosed as